fedora-horizon/fedora-harvester/README.md

 Automate CKAN harvest jobs from a CSV definition file via the [ckanext-harvest](https://github.com/ckan/ckanext-harvest) API.

-For each row in the CSV, fedora-harvester ensures the organization and harvest source exist in CKAN, then triggers a harvest job.
-It also supports deleting harvest sources along with their datasets and organizations.

 ## Prerequisites

 - [uv](https://docs.astral.sh/uv/) — Python package manager